 UNDP's Strategic Plan 2022-2025 embraces integrated development solutions, grounded in a "3x6x3" framework.
 This comprehensive structure encompasses three Directions of Change—structural transformation, leaving no one behind, and building resilience—guiding systemic transformations beyond 2025.
 Within this framework, UNDP focuses on six Signature Solutions: poverty and inequality, gender equality, energy, environment, resilience, and governance, each aimed at addressing specific challenges and fostering sustainable development.
 Additionally, three Enablers—digitalization, strategic innovation, and development financing—work synergistically to maximize development impact, supporting inclusive, ethical, and sustainable societies while aligning capital flows with the SDGs, for scaled-up finance mobilization.

-Understanding the interlinkages between Sustainable Energy for Development and the SDGs develop facilitates the creation of strategies addressing multiple Signature Solutions.
+Understanding the interlinkages between Sustainable Energy for Development and the SDGs facilitates the creation of strategies addressing multiple Signature Solutions.
 By leveraging synergies and circumventing trade-offs, the impact is maximized toward the Directions of Change while optimizing budgets.
 Diverse tools aid decision-makers in identifying these connections, employing visual mapping methods to illustrate interlinkages among different SDGs, showcasing both positive and negative causal relations.
 Examples of such tools include the JRC SDG Interlinkages Tool, the SDG Interlinkages Analysis & Visualization Tool or the UNESCAP Methodology for the integration of SDGs into National Planning.
 While these tools consolidate available data into valuable insights, bridging the data gap remains a priority and a key strategy for holistic integrated development solutions targeting SDG interlinkages.
 Notably, data collected at the national level can drive inclusive energy transitions policies shaped by local contexts and realities.
 Anchoring solutions in comprehensive and inclusive data prevents the exacerbation of existing inequalities, with digital solutions emerging as strategic enablers that span diverse Signature Solutions for sustainable development.